-In 2010, with oversight from the North Cascades Interagency Grizzly Bear Subcommittee, the Cascade Carnivore Connectivity Project (CCCP) and other project partners began an extensive survey to detect grizzlies potentially occupying Washington's North Cascades Ecosystem (NCE)17.
-While this project did not find photographic or genetic evidence of grizzly bears in the study area, continued monitoring in the area assists the National Park Service and the U.S. Fish and Wildlife Service in evaluating options for grizzly bear recovery in the region.
+In 2010, with oversight from the North Cascades Interagency Grizzly Bear Subcommittee, the Cascade Carnivore Connectivity Project (CCCP) and other project partners began an extensive survey to detect grizzlies potentially occupying Washington's North Cascades Ecosystem (NCE)18.
+The efforts of the CCCP covered approximately 25% of the NCE and did not detect photographic or genetic evidence of grizzly bears in the study area.
+Continued monitoring in the area assists the National Park Service and the U.S. Fish and Wildlife Service in evaluating options for grizzly bear recovery in the region.
 CWMP's effort to detect grizzly bears in the NCE was designed to complement the work already carried out by the CCCP.
-Survey locations are selected based on the sampling model created by CCCP and the sampling method they employed based on the "hair corral" described by Kendall and McKelvey (2008).18 CWMP's field protocol adapted these methods to focus on simple detection using remote camera data, rather than DNA analysis based on genetic sample (hair) collection.
-CCCP's primary research objectives were to collect information on the genetic structure of carnivore populations in the NCE, and to detect grizzly bears and other rare carnivores.
+Survey locations are selected based on the sampling model created by CCCP and the sampling method they employed based on the "hair corral" described by Kendall and McKelvey (2008).19 CWMP's field protocol adapted these methods to focus on simple detection using remote camera data rather than DNA analysis based on genetic sample (hair) collection.
+CCCP's primary research objectives were to collect information on the genetic structure of carnivore populations in the NCE and to detect grizzly bears and other rare carnivores.
 CWMP's primary research goal is detection of grizzly bears.